Hyper Trillion Blog

 The Real ROI of Marketing Consulting: Beyond Campaign Performance

-A marketing director walks into a leadership meeting armed with impressive numbers.
+Key takeaways A marketing director walks into a leadership meeting armed with impressive numbers.
 Lead volume up 20%.
 Cost per acquisition down 15%.
 Conversion rates climbing steadily.
 The campaigns are working.
 Then comes the question that makes everyone uncomfortable: “We’re paying a consultant $8,000 per month.
 Where’s the ROI on that expense?”
-The director fumbles through an
+The director fumbles

 The Real ROI of Marketing Consulting: Beyond Campaign Performance Read More »